gabehoban/nixcfg/docs/ARCHITECTURE.md

 ## Deployment Flow

 1. Configuration is built locally or on a build host
-2. The built system is deployed to target machines using deploy-rs or colmena
+2. The built system is deployed to target machines using deploy-rs
 3. For resource-constrained devices (like RPis), building is done on more powerful machines

 ## Design Principles